elinlyze/md2dom/README.md

 ## Community and Collaboration
 **md2dom** is open source because the web should stay open.
 You’re invited to fork it, modify it, or integrate its logic into your own tools.
-Contributions, issues, and discussion are always welcome — improvements grow best in the open.
+Contributions, issues, and discussion are always welcome, improvements grow best in the open.
 [Source Code](https://github.com/elinlyze/md2dom)

 ## A Note on Development